-Investments consist of corporate notes and bonds, and commercial paper.
-The Company classifies investments as available-for-sale at the time of purchase and reevaluates such classification as of each balance sheet date.
+Investments consist of corporate notes and bonds, commercial paper, and U.S. Treasury securities.
+The Company classifies investments as availablefor-sale at the time of purchase and reevaluates such classification as of each balance sheet date.
 All investments are recorded at estimated fair value.
 Unrealized gains and losses for available-for-sale securities are included in accumulated other comprehensive income, a component of stockholders' equity.
 The Company evaluates its investments to assess whether those with unrealized loss positions are other-than-temporarily impaired.
 Impairments are considered to be other-than-temporary if they are related to deterioration in credit risk or if it is likely that the Company will sell the securities before the recovery of its cost basis.
-Realized gains and losses and declines in value judged to be other-than-temporary are determined based on the specific identification method and are reported in other income, net in the Statements of Operations and Other Comprehensive Income.
-No other-than-temporary impairment charges were recognized in the three and nine months ended June 30, 2017 or 2016.
+Realized gains and losses and declines in value judged to be other-than-temporary are determined based on the specific identification method and are reported in other income, net in the consolidated statements of operations and other comprehensive loss.
+No other-thantemporary impairment charges were recognized in the three months ended December 31, 2017 or 2016.

-All investments whose maturity or sale is expected within one year are classified as "current" on the Consolidated Balance Sheets.
-All other securities are classified as "long-term" on the Consolidated Balance Sheets.
+All investments whose maturity or sale is expected within one year are classified as "current" on the consolidated balance sheets.
+All other securities are classified as "long-term" on the consolidated balance sheets.